How To Take Really Good Photos

 • Gain a better understanding of the principals of composition.

-• Construct your photos around these principals of composition.
+• Actively construct your photos, in camera, around these principals of composition.

 • Think often and deeply about why you’re drawn to photograph certain subjects or scenes and the message or meaning you’d like to explore by doing so.